DivnaP/MovieReviewsClassifier/README.md

 *J48 Decision tree* is a predictive machine-learning model that decides the target value (dependent variable) of a new sample based on various attribute values of the available data.[3]

 *SENTIWORDNET 3.0* is a lexical resource explicitly devised for supporting sentiment classification and opinion mining applications.
 SentiWordNet is the result of the automatic annotationof all the synsets of WORDNET according to the notions of “positivity”, “negativity”, and “neutrality”.
 Each synset s is associated to three numerical scores P os(s), Neg(s), and Obj(s) which indicate how positive, negative, and “objective” (i.e., neutral) the terms contained in the synset are.
 Different senses of the same term may thus have different opinion-related propertie.

+*HP IDOL OnDemand* is Web service which analyzes text and return the sentiment as positive, negative or neutral.
+It contains a dictionary of positive and negative words of different types, and defines patterns that describe how to combine these words to form positive and negative phrases.

-# 3.
+# 3. Solution
 ## Creating dataset

 Data used in this project is collected from the website [www.cs.cornell.edu](http://www.cs.cornell.edu/people/pabo/movie-review-data).
 For the purpose of this project we used  [polarity_dataset v2.0](http://www.cs.cornell.edu/People/pabo/movie-review-data/review_polarity.tar.gz).
 All data from this database are sorted in two folders pos and neg, which represent positive and negative reviews.
 All reviews from .txt files from these two folders are programmatically stored in file ["data/movieReviews.arff"](https://github.com/DivnaP/MovieReviewsClassifier/blob/master/data/movieReviews.arff) with the help of class ["InsertReviewsToARFF.java"](https://github.com/DivnaP/MovieReviewsClassifier/blob/master/src/rs/fon/is/movieClassification/util/InsertReviewsToARFF.java).
 Some of movie reviews are manually added from [www.metacritic.com](http://www.metacritic.com/) and then, in total, 2158 movie reviews collected.<br>
 ![Alt text](/images/movieReviews.jpg?raw=true "movieReviews.arff")

-## Train dataset and testing
+## Training dataset and testing
 User can perform training on dataset selecting one of the five classifiers.
 After that user can see results of training on screen and he can load or enter review for classification.
 ![Alt text](/images/formTraining1.jpg?raw=true "Chooseing classifier")
 ![Alt text](/images/formTraining2.jpg?raw=true "Results of training")<br>
 When algorithm learn we applying StringToWordVector with filter stopwords from file ["data/stopWords2.txt"](https://github.com/DivnaP/MovieReviewsClassifier/blob/master/data/stopWords2.txt) which represent list of words that we won't to analyze because there are irelevant for our classification.
 ![Alt text](/images/stopWordsCode.jpg?raw=true "Filter Stopwords")<br>
 When training is done, ["data/model.txt"](https://github.com/DivnaP/MovieReviewsClassifier/blob/master/data/model.txt) file is created.Classification of movie reviews will be based on that model.
 User have choice to classify movie review with training model or to use SentiWordNet or maybe to call Web service IDOLOnDemand.
-If we want classification based on training application will use method classification (String fileData,String fileModel) of ["Classifier.java"](https://github.com/DivnaP/MovieReviewsClassifier/blob/master/src/rs/fon/is/movieClassification/classification/Classifier.java) class.
-In this method we first call *load(fileData)* method which loading .txt file for classifying, after that we call *loadModel(fileModel)* which loading model which been created during training, then we must make instance and set attributes and class with method *makeInstance()* <br>
+If we want classification based on training application will use method *classification (String fileData,String fileModel)* of ["Classifier.java"](https://github.com/DivnaP/MovieReviewsClassifier/blob/master/src/rs/fon/is/movieClassification/classification/Classifier.java) class.
+In this method we first call *load(fileData)* method which loading .txt file for classifying, after that we call *loadModel(fileModel)* which loading model which has been created during training, then we must make instance and set attributes and class with method *makeInstance()* <br>
 ![Alt text](/images/makeInstance.jpg?raw=true "Make instance method") <br>
 Then we can classify maked instance with method *classify()* <br>